-You Need To Speak With A Bankruptcy Attorney If…
+You Need To Speak With Our Bankruptcy Attorney if…

 Creditors are Harassing You

 Are debt collectors calling your house?
-Is your mortgage company threatening foreclosure on your home?
-Is your car about to be repossessed?
+Is your lender threatening foreclosure or repossess your car?
+Filing bankruptcy stops the bill collectors.
+If creditors are harassing you call (916) 500-0704 to speak with our bankruptcy attorney.
 Filing for bankruptcy will automatically stop these collection efforts.
-(See 11 U.S.C.
-Section 362(a), commonly known as the automatic stay in bankruptcy).
-For example, if you file bankruptcy the repo man cannot show up the next day to repossess your car.
-Likewise, if you file bankruptcy the collection agency that calls you 5 times a day must stop calling.
-Once you file bankruptcy your attorney may send a letter to your more aggressive bill collectors to put them on notice of your bankruptcy and stop these collection attempts.
+For example, if you file for bankruptcy your auto lender cannot show up the next day to repossess your car.
+If you file for bankruptcy the collection agency that calls your home 5 times a day must stop calling.
+Once you file for bankruptcy your attorney may send a letter to your more aggressive bill collectors to put them on notice of your bankruptcy and stop these collection attempts.

 Minimum Credit Card Payments

-Look at the interest rate on your credit card statements.
-How long will it take you to pay off all your credit cards?
-If the answer is “never” or “more than a year” you should call a bankruptcy attorney.
-Paying the minimum payment on large credit card debt nearly ensures that you will be paying several times the principal you originally owed.
+Look at the interest rate on those bills.
+How long will it take you to pay off all those debts?
+If the answer is a long time, you should call our attorney.
+Paying the minimum payment on large credit card debt nearly ensures that you will be paying several times the principal amount you originally owed.
 What’s more, all that money you spent on interest payments could have been applied to your medical insurance, saving for retirement, or other important investments.

 The state of our health care system causes many people to incur tremendous medical debt.
 If you have amassed medical debt that is not feasible for you to pay, our bankruptcy attorney may be able to help.
-Medical debt is an unsecured debt that is easily discharged in Chapter 7 bankruptcy.
-Once your medical debt is discharged you can focus on restoring both you financial and physical health.
+Medical debt may be unsecured and readily discharged in Chapter 7 bankruptcy.
+Once your medical debt is discharged you can focus on restoring both your financial and physical health.

 Borrowing from your Retirement Account

-Borrowing from your retirement account to pay debts that can be eliminated in bankruptcy is a bad idea.
+Borrowing from your retirement account to pay bills that are dischargeable is rarely a good idea.
 You need your retirement account to care for yourself in the future.
 Many people don’t save enough for retirement.
 Private assisted living can cost as much as $250 a day, or over $90,000 a year.
 Moreover, many people are living well into their 90’s with several decades of that time spent in retirement.
-Consequently, it’s important to protect your retirement account and you can do just that in bankruptcy.
-If you’re contemplating borrowing from your retirement account to pay off debts, consult a bankruptcy attorney first.
+Consequently, it’s important to protect your retirement account, and you can do just that in bankruptcy.
+If you’re contemplating borrowing from your retirement account to pay off debts, consult a Sacramento bankruptcy attorney first.